 CMMC Compliance Service

-The US Department of Defense (DoD) requires organizations that it conducts business with to adhere to the CMMC framework which outlines cybersecurity standards an organization must have to handle Controlled Unclassified Information (CUI).
+The US Department of Defense (DoD) requires organizations that it conducts business with to adhere to the CMMC framework – pending rulemaking completion which is expected in 2023.
+The framework outlines cybersecurity standards an organization must have to handle Controlled Unclassified Information (CUI).
 CUI must be safeguarded at every stage of its existence (in use, storage, and transmission) until it is destroyed, disseminated, or decontrolled.

 According to the DoD, CUI stands for Controlled Unclassified Information and is defined as Government created or owned UNCLASSIFIED information that must be safeguarded from unauthorized disclosure.
 CMMC was created in part to protect federal data accessed by organizations in the DoD supply chain.

 To achieve CMMC 2.0 compliance means all organizations who transmit, process, or store CUI must follow and be compliant with NIST 800-171.
 NIST stands for the National Institute of Standards and Technology.
 NIST 800-171 is a voluntary cybersecurity framework consisting of standards, best practices, and guidelines that helps organizations better manage and reduce their cybersecurity risks.

 CMMC is organized into levels ranging from the basic level 1 to the highest level 3.
 Each level is cumulative and demonstrates a progression of cybersecurity maturity.
 At a high-level, the DoD currently describes them as: